Heinrich Mücke: The frescoes

-Not content with liturgical art on canvas, Mücke relished the creation of expansive frescoes in some of the superb old buildings in Germany.
-The earliest well-known example is a series of many large images produced over a nine-year period at Castle Heltorf near Düsseldorf: Scenes from life of Barbarossa (1829–1938).
-In general Mücke's frescoes comprised early compositions, although these works were clearly interleaved in time with his liturgical oil paintings.
+Mücke painted frescoes in some of the notable old buildings in Germany.
+The earliest well-known example is a series of paintings produced over a nine-year period at Castle Heltorf near Düsseldorf: Scenes from life of Barbarossa (1829–1938).

 Karl Mücke, Heinrich's son

-Karl Mücke was born in 1847 and surely studied under his father.
+Karl Mücke was born in 1847 and studied under his father.
 Karl became a distinguished painter in his own right, although not as renowned as his father.
 He specialized in genre painting and is recognized for such works as Little Brother, Sunday Afternoon, Mother's Joy, Paternal Joys and Mending Nets on the Coast of Holland.
 Karl died on 27 May 1923.